panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 ## 4. Alternatives to *null*

 It's tempting to return `null` when you cannot construct an object.
-Unfortunetely, this practice has downsides.
+But this practice has downsides.

 As soon as `null` appears within your execution stack, you always have to check for it and handle it separately.

-I try to avoid returning `null` in favor of other approaches:
+I try to avoid returning `null` in favor of other practices like:

-* return default object instead of `null`
+* return a default object instead of `null`
 * throw an error instead of returning `null`

 Let's recall the `greetObject()` function that returns greeting objects.